noamraph/nix-pills/pills/16-nixpkgs-parameters.md

 ## Conclusion

-We\'ve unleashed the `<nixpkgs>` repository.
-It\'s a function that accepts some parameters, and returns the set of all packages.
+We've unleashed the `<nixpkgs>` repository.
+It's a function that accepts some parameters, and returns the set of all packages.
 Due to laziness, only the accessed derivations will be built.

-You can use this repository to build your own packages as we\'ve seen in the previous pill when creating our own repository.
+You can use this repository to build your own packages as we've seen in the previous pill when creating our own repository.

-Lately I\'m a little busy with the NixOS 14.11 release and other stuff, and I\'m also looking toward migrating from blogger to a more coder-oriented blogging platform.
+Lately I'm a little busy with the NixOS 14.11 release and other stuff, and I'm also looking toward migrating from blogger to a more coder-oriented blogging platform.
 So sorry for the delayed and shorter pills :)